-The second number is what percent of your gross income every month that should be spent on housing costs and recurring debt.
-For purposes of this ratio, debt includes payments on credit cards, vehicle payments, child support, and the like.
+The second number in the ratio is what percent of your gross income every month that should be spent on housing costs and recurring debt together.
+Recurring debt includes auto/boat payments, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Don't forget these ratios are only guidelines.
-We will be happy to go over pre-qualification to help you determine how much you can afford.
+Don't forget these ratios are just guidelines.
+We'd be happy to help you pre-qualify to help you determine how much you can afford.